StrawbrryFlurry/JSON2Component/README.md

 > This property is optional

-An array of Objects complient with the `IJSONComponentSchema` schema.
+An array of Objects complient with the `IJSONComponentSchema` interface.

 Specifing this property will insert new elements inside the parent.